 Has A NASCAR Driver Led Every Lap Before?

 A NASCAR driver leading every lap in a race is an incredible feat.
 It would be comparable to a pitcher in baseball pitching a perfect game.
-It is a totally dominant position, not allowing any room for error.
+It is a totally dominant accomplishment, not allowing any room for error.
 So has this ever happened in the modern history of the sport?
-The answer is not only has this happened once, but three times.
-This feat was accomplished twice by Cale Yarborough, once in 1973, and once in 1978.
-The most recent instance of this accomplishment was by Jeff Burton, in 2000.
-This achievement is the pinnacle of NASCAR driving dominance, as leading an entire race, including hundreds of laps, is essentially a perfect race with no flaws.
+The answer is that not only has this happened once, it has in fact happened three times.

 Jeff Burton was the most recent NASCAR driver to lead every lap in a race.
 He did this in the 2000 Dura Lube 300.
 This race took place at the New Hampshire International Speedway, located in Loudon, New Hampshire.
-He took the lead over pole-sitter Bobby Labonte as early as the first turn of the race, and he never looked back.
-Jeff Burton had a very successful Nascar career, with 21 total career victories under his belt.
-NASCAR driving is a family matter with him, as not only did he race in NASCAR, but so did his son, Harrison Burton, as well as his brother and nephew, Ward and Jeb Burton respectively.
+He took the lead over pole-sitter Bobby Labonte in the first turn of the race, and he never looked back.
+Jeff Burton had a very successful Nascar career, with 21 career victories.

 Is It possible to lead every lap in a NASCAR race?